Salman Taseer: Business career

 Taseer set up several chartered accountancy and management consultancy firms early in his career.
 In 1995 he established the First Capital Securities Corporation (FCSC), a full-service brokerage house with equity participation by Smith Barney, Inc., USA, and HG Asia Hong Kong.

-Taseer founded the Worldcall group with a payphone network in 1996.
-The group has grown over the years to become a major private-sector telecom operator with a national and regional footprint.
-A majority stake in Worldcall was acquired in 2008 by Omantel, the Sultanate of Oman's incumbent operator.
-Taseer also owned an English news channel in Pakistan, Business Plus; and the first children's channel, Wikkid Plus; and was the publisher of the English language Daily Times.
+In 1996, Taseer founded the Worldcall group with a payphone network.
+Over the years, it become a major private-sector telecom operator in Pakistan.
+A majority stake in Worldcall was acquired in 2008 by Omantel.

+In 2001, Taseer founded Media Times which operated an English news channel in Pakistan, Business Plus; a children's channel, Wikkid Plus; a cooking channel, Zaiqa; and published an English-language newspaper Daily Times and an Urdu-language newspaper Aaj Kal.